Self Healing Elastomers

 This Afternoon Technical Discussion Meeting (ATDM) explored the potential for using self healing elastomer materials in real engineering applications.

 Start time: 13:30

-A provisional speaker line up includes:
+A final speaker line up was:

 The generation of ionic groups on the bromobutyl rubber (BIIR) chains enables a network structure, self-healing character and a strong rubber filler interaction which ultimately offer reinforced and smart rubber composites.